 WHEN TO USE GAMIFICATION

 Gamification is best applied to soft skills, when we want to engage, influence and motivate learners towards a goal.
-It’s less suited to very technical information or for information that is needed urgently.

 As with any learning, however, gamified content must have clear goals and objectives.
 It should fit in with the organisational strategy and culture.
 If the learning goals can be met in a gamified way, then certainly look at that as an option.

 Here’s an example of gamification applied to Health & Safety training.
 This immersive solution created by The Creative Engagement Group (TCEG), puts the learner in a HGV cab to give a different perspective on accident causes.
 This course was rated as ‘effective’ or ‘highly effective’ by 100% of learners and saved the company 300 hours of face-to-face training costs.

 If you are designing a gamified solution, make sure you consider how to motivate and engage all learners; not just the top performers.
 Any form of corporate training must deliver on the objectives.
 Gamified solutions are no different.
 Don’t waste your time and budget on a solution that aims to just be ‘fun’.

 Nor should gamification be used for reference material or information that’s required urgently.
 Don’t make the learner jump through unnecessary hoops to find out how to take a test or what button to press on the printer.